TariqAHassan/BioVida/README.md

 # 2. Create an Instance of the Tool
 opi = OpeniInterface()

-# 3. Perform a general search for x-rays and cts of lung cancer
+# 3. Perform a search for x-rays and cts of lung cancer
 opi.search(query='lung cancer', image_type=['x_ray', 'ct'])  # Results Found: 9,220.

 # 4. Pull the data